amartzloff/logical-chatbot/README.md

 **out** : directory where pops the dataset file
 ### Files
-**requirements** : file with the modules and their version to be installed
+**requirements** : file with the modules and their version to be installed **analysis** : file with the function to predict the type of discourse (chitchat or Q&A) of sentences.

 ## TODO :
 First and foremost you should make sure you'll get the specific version of every package needed for this project by running :